bgaldino/sm-quickstart/README.md

 [1] Enterprise

-There are currently 4 variables to control which actions will be attempted.
+There are currently 6 variables to control which actions will be attempted.
 The default value of 1 for each variable indicates that action will be attempted.
-To disable any of the actions, change the value to 0
+To disable any of the actions, change the value to 0 in setup.sh

 The current variables are: